Access to professional services & related infrastructures

 Cultural landscape, living standards and connectivity

-The Netherlands ranked 4th in the Corporate Tax Haven Index 2021.
-The country is accountable for 5.7% of the world’s corporate tax abuse risks.
+The US ranked 25th in the Corporate Tax Haven Index 2021, with the country responsible for 1.2% of the world’s corporate tax abuse risks.

 Economic and Political stability

 The US ranked 9th in the IMD's 2023 World Competitiveness Index, up by one position from 2022.